NuKeeperDotNet/NuKeeper/README.md

  * *mode* One of `repository` or `organisation`.
 In `organisation` mode, all the repositories in that organisation will be processed.
  * *github_token* You will need to [create a github personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to authorise access to your github server in order to raise PRs.
 Be sure to check the "repo" scope when creating the token.
+ * *github_repository_uri* The repository to scan.
+Required in `repository` mode, not used `organisation` mode.
+ * *github_organisation_name* the organisation to scan.
+Required in `organisation` mode, not used `repository` mode.
  *  *github_api_endpoint* This defaults to `https://api.github.com`.
-If you are using an internal github server and not the public one, it will need to be set to the api url for your github server.
-The correct value will be something like `https://github.mycompany.com/api/v3`.
+If you are using an internal github server and not the public one, you must set it to the api url for your github server.
+The value will be e.g. `https://github.mycompany.com/api/v3`.
 This applies to all modes.
- * *github_repository_uri* The repository to scan in repository mode.
- * *github_organisation_name* the organisation to scan in organisation mode.
  * *max_pull_requests_per_repository* The maximum number of pull requests to raise on any repository.
 The default value is 3.

 ## When to use NuKeeper